Gnome42/Cornell-Conversational-Analysis-Toolkit/datasets/switchboard-corpus/README.md

 ```

 In this dataset, there are 440 users, 122646 utterances, and 1155 conversations.

+## Additional Information

+*Note:* In the original SwDa dataset, utterances are not separated by user, but rather by tags.
+This means that consecutive utterances could have been said by the same user.
+In the ConvoKit Corpus, we changed this so that each utterance in our corpus is a collection of the consecutive sub-utterances said by one person.
+The metadata on each utterance is combined from the sub-utterances of the original dataset, so that it is clear which POS and DAMSL tags correspond with which parts of each utterance.

+### Related Publication
+Stolcke, Andreas, Ries, Klaus, Coccaro, Noah, Shriberg, Elizabeth, Bates, Rebecca, Jurafsky, Daniel, Taylor, Paul, Martin, Rachel, Meteer, Marie, and Van Ess-Dykema, Carol.
+2000.
+[Dialogue act modeling for automatic tagging and recognition of conversational speech](https://web.stanford.edu/~jurafsky/ws97/CL-dialog.pdf).
+Computational Linguistics 26(3): 339–371.

 ### Contact Information
 Corpus translated into ConvoKit format by [Nathan Mislang](mailto:ntm39@cornell.edu), [Noam Eshed](mailto:ne236@cornell.edu), and [Sungjun Cho](mailto:sc782@cornell.edu).